 9.You can't do everything

-It’s difficult for any one person to do all the things, be an expert at all the things, and find time to actually get all the things done.
+It’s difficult for any person to do all the things, be an expert at all the things, and find time to get all the things done.
 It seems stressful to hold the belief that because you work for yourself, you should work by yourself.

 My own business, where I’m the only employee, operates because I have a handful of freelancers I pay on the regular to help with everything from SEO, to copyediting, to podcast engineering, to legal and accounting.
 I also partner up with other folks who own and run separate businesses to create things that are more than the sum of our expertise and skills.
 My business only works well because I surround myself with smart and talented people I can work with.